kaieberl/pdf2audiobook/README.md

 # pdf2audiobook

+**Update 15.09.2023:**
+Meta has released [Nougat](https://github.com/facebookresearch/nougat), an academic document PDF parser that supports LaTeX math and tables.
+I will therefore create a new repository based on Nougat.

 This repository is based on the pdf2audiobook project by Kaz Sato from Google.
 It is updated to work with Google Vertex AI and includes some improvements and additional features.